Exopy/exopy/docs/source/dev_guide/testing.rst

 Of course pytest can take command line arguments, please refer to the pytest `documentation_` for more details.

-Currently, Ecpy add a single argument '--ecpy-sleep' which fix the time return by the dialog_sleep feature and can hence allow to visually test GUI elements.
+Currently, Exopy add a single argument '--exopy-sleep' which fix the time return by the dialog_sleep feature and can hence allow to visually test GUI elements.

     .. _documentation: http://pytest.org/latest/contents.html#